ryedin/site/_deployment/custom-domains.md

 &nbsp;

 <div class="block-callout block-show-callout type-info" markdown="1">
-To set up DNS for a root domain you shoukd use the `ALIAS` type with Route 53 or the equivalent with your DNS provider.
+To set up DNS for a root domain you should use the `ALIAS` type with Route 53 or the equivalent with your DNS provider.
 </div>